fruitsamples/iAdInterstitialSuite/ReadMe.txt

 Changes from Previous Versions
 1.0 - First release
 1.1 - Revisions for API updates and bug fixes.
+1.2 - Fixed layout issues when rotating the device while the ad unit was displayed.

 Copyright (C) 2010-2011 Apple Inc. All rights reserved.